gzweigle/open-hybrid-piano/packages/README.md

-# DIY Piano Packages
+# The Pianos

-Each directory contains instructions to build a piano.
+Each directory contains instructions and links to build a piano.